ilwan07/ShortView/README.md

-# PixelSpy
+# ShortView

-A webapp that allows you to incorporate a tracker in a mail to know if it has been opened
+A webapp that allows you to create a tracked shortened link and know when it's clicked